Kif11/kk-enconf/README.md

 EnConf is Python environmental variable configutrator.
 Support groups, multiple appends and nested variables.

 Have you ever thought about to do better a job for your environment setup?
-Is this looks ugly to you? :unamused:
+Is it looks ugly to you? :unamused:

 > os.environ['PYTHONPATH'] = os.environ['PYTHONPATH'] + os.path + os.path.normpath('/my/path')